OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 **Octopus 2019.4** introduced support to integrate with Jira Software to provide release and deployment details directly in Jira issues.
 This builds upon the functionality to [track metadata and work item](/docs/api-and-integration/metadata/index.md) information through your CI/CD pipeline.

-This integration is performed with the [Octopus Deploy plugin for Jira](https://marketplace.atlassian.com/apps/1220376/octopus-deploy-for-jira) and this page describes how to connect and configure the two applications.
+This integration is using the [Octopus Deploy plugin for Jira](https://marketplace.atlassian.com/apps/1220376/octopus-deploy-for-jira) and this page describes how to connect and configure the two applications.

 ![Jira Deployments](jira-deployment.png "width=500")